 Helpful template: Net Promoter Score PowerPoint template by SlideModel

 All of these act as strong proxies for employee engagement.
-Plus, by collecting this type of data you can further plug it to real-time big data analytics tools that would translate them into actionable insights that HR teams can act upon.
+By collecting this type of data, you can further plug it into real-time big data analytics tools that translate them into actionable insights that HR teams can act upon.
 The current state of machine learning enables algorithms to sift through all the data at hand and identify early patterns of dropping performance or engagement.
-By drawing early attention to areas of risks, managers could create more timely and personalized re-engagement plans for individuals instead of acting all surprised when a star employee brings in a resignation letter.
+By drawing early attention to areas of risk, managers could create more timely and personalized re-engagement plans for individuals instead of being surprised when a star employee brings in a resignation letter.

 To Conclude